Sam-Varghese/Notes/Web-Devlopment/HTML5/html_notes.md

 <hr>

-# Style Attribute
+# Style property

 <hr>

-- Style attribute is used to add styles to an element such as color, size, fonts etc.
+- Style property is used to add styles to an element such as color, size, fonts etc.
 - It's format is like:- `<tagname style="property:value">`.

 <hr>